Brianna Marcelo, MA

-Currently, she serves as the Director of Diversity Resources and Strategic Initiatives at the University of Iowa.
-Her unit helps drive the Division of Diversity, Equity, and Inclusion efforts to shift campus culture to one that is more inclusive, welcomes diversity, breaks down barriers to increase dialogue across difference, and is affirming and respectful of all identities.
+Currently, she serves as the Director of Inclusive Education and Strategic Initiatives (IESI) at the University of Iowa.
+Her unit helps drive the Division of Diversity, Equity, and Inclusion efforts to shift campus culture to more inclusive welcomes diversity, breaks down barriers to increase dialogue across differences, and is affirming and respectful of all identities.
 The primary methods employed include educational opportunities, consultation and coaching, events, resource development, and strategic planning support and engagement.
 Bria is a certified facilitator in Cultural Intelligence, Restorative Justice, and the National Coalition Building Institute.
-Bria completed her master of arts in Student Affairs Administration at Michigan State University and her bachelor of arts in Sociology, Social and Economic Justice at University of North Carolina at Chapel Hill.
+Bria completed her master of arts in Student Affairs Administration at Michigan State University and her bachelor of arts in Sociology, Social and Economic Justice at the University of North Carolina at Chapel Hill.

-In her spare time, Bria enjoys musicals, board games, sports, and spending time with her family.
+Bria enjoys musicals, board games, sports, and spending time with her family in her spare time.

 Favorite Quote: “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.” – Albert Einstein